Loading...

 Fotor's general-purpose AI enhancer handles 1920s-era photos with mixed results.
 Lightly damaged early photos often look acceptable after Fotor processing.
 Heavily damaged or very early photos (1900s tintypes, daguerreotypes, severely chemical-damaged prints) typically lose detail in Fotor because the AI was not specifically trained on these damage patterns.
 ArtImageHub's specialized pipeline includes models trained on pre-1940 photographs and handles silver tarnish, chemical fading, paper texture, and the kind of degradation specific to early photographic processes.
 For users restoring a family archive that spans multiple eras (1900s-1990s), ArtImageHub's broader era coverage is meaningful.
 For users restoring only modern-ish photos (1980s+), the difference is smaller.
 Test your hardest, oldest photo through both tools' previews to see which produces better results on your specific content.

 For real photo restoration, ArtImageHub's specialized pipeline beats general-purpose editors.
-Preview the result first, unlock the original-quality download for $4.99 only if it's worth keeping.
+Pay $4.99 once to unlock upload, AI restoration, and the original-quality download.

 10 tools tested and ranked by value